ankaan/ludd-git/slides.md

 * Official command-line client.
 (Also available for Windows.)
     * The graphical clients mostly just gives you a fancy menu.
+    * All the same concepts still apply.
+* Github Website
+* Some side tools that I personally use:
+    * neovim/fugitive/nerdtree
+    * meld

 ---
 ## Preparations